A Deep Dive into Technical Writing Platforms for Documentation Teams

 Who uses these platforms?

-Technical writers, obviously.
+Technical writers, information developers, and documentation managers are the key users of these platforms.
 But also software developers writing API docs, engineers creating system documentation, and subject matter experts who need to get their knowledge out of their heads and into something useful.

 The beauty is that everyone can work together without the usual chaos.